 Budget considerations often limit the number of air, surface or bulk samples that can be taken in an IAQ investigation.
 Once the laboratory has returned the test data, then someone has to decide how to interpret it.
 It’s not enough to simply compare indoor data to the data collected in the outdoor or control sample.
 Indoor air samples are subject to two kinds of error: False Positives and False Negatives.

 Let’s take the case of a building where mold growth is suspected, but not visible.
 Let’s further assume that there is a small leak in a water pipe behind a wall, but there are no wet spots, discolorations or signs of visible mold growth.
+The only condition is a moldy musty odor.
 The IAQ investigator arrives are 11:00 A.M. to sample, but windows and doors have been held open most of the morning to allow for furniture delivery.
-Everything is closed up again shortly before the investigator arrives and blithely takes samples which come back showing essentially no difference between the indoor and outdoor samples.
+Everything is closed up again shortly before the investigator arrives and blithely takes samples that come back showing essentially no difference between the indoor and outdoor samples.
 This is an example of a False Negative.

 This is why recording a careful history is essential.
 Is the building a residence or an office?
 Has there been a history of roof or window casement leaks?
 Is the basement or structural level of the building which is in contact with the ground, subject to flooding?
 In a residence or the kitchen area of an office, has very recent food preparation included the handling of mushrooms?
 What is the weather like?
 Is it dry, warm and sunny or is overcast, damp and cool?
 The mold level outdoors is a critical factor in determining if mold is from outdoors or growing indoors.
 Also the type of outdoor molds as well.

-Our primary service areas for Mold Testing/Sampling are: NJ, NY, NYC, PA, CT, DE, (Boston) MA, RI, Wash DC, WI, MD, MI, (Chicago) IL, VA, IN, (Atlanta) GA, AL, NC, SC, TN, (Dallas, Ft Worth) TX, OK, DC, AR, we can service most other areas of the U.S. but with some added travel charges.
+Our primary service areas for Mold Testing – Interpreting Air Sample Results are New Jersey NJ, New York NY, (New York City), Pennsylvania PA, Connecticut CT, Delaware DE, Massachusetts, (Boston) MA, Rhode Island RI, Washington DC, Wisconsin WI, Maryland MD, Michigan MI, Illinois (Chicago) IL, Virginia VA, Indiana IN, Georgia (Atlanta) GA, Alabama AL, North Carolina NC, South Carolina SC, Tennessee TN, Texas (Dallas, Ft Worth) TX, Oklahoma OK, DC, Arkansas AR, Florida FL.
+We can service most other areas of the U.S. but with some added travel charges.